![]() |

 all that is expected.

-An extra night is reserved to make up for cloudy nights,
+Two extra nights are reserved to make up for cloudy nights,

 but some weeks will be completely clouded out.
 (This is one